Pulse, pull, mood or engagement – what employee survey type do you need?

 3. Kiosk surveys

 Surveying employees in ‘real-time’ is a prominent trend, particularly in a number of global businesses.
 They’re looking for an ‘always on’ approach capturing employees’ feelings and views.
-They achieve this by deploying survey kiosks in offices or other communal staff areas.
+Of course, in many industries and companies, there are large employee populations without an email address or easy PC access.
+So, such companies have been able to reach employees by deploying survey kiosks in back offices, factory staff rooms or other communal staff areas.
 Employees are asked just one (or a few) simple questions like “did you feel valued at work today?”

 4. Mood surveys